B-Harden/Portfolio-src/Completed Projects/Google Cloud Products/README.md

 ● Querying and creating Machine Learning (ML) datasets from big data stored on Google's 'Big Query'

-● Creating and running ML models in the cloud using GCP
+● Creating and running ML models in order to predict the demand for NY taxi cabs